-Part of the Company's existing loan covenant with its creditors require it to possess a valid government license/franchise to operate certain businesses.
-The non-renewal of the franchise therefore had an adverse impact on the Company's ability to comply with this loan provision (the "Franchise Expiration Default').
-To address this, the Company entered into an agreement with its existing lenders in 2020 (the "Omnibus Security and Intercreditor Agreement") to provide for the creation of a mortgage and security interest over certain assets of the Company, the opening and maintenance of Debt Service Reserve Account, pre-payment of the \$\mathbb{P}4.0\$ billion of its loans, and an amendment of existing loan agreements.
+Part of the Parent Company's existing loan covenant with its creditors require it to possess a valid government license/franchise to operate certain businesses.
+The non-renewal of the franchise therefore had an adverse impact on the Parent Company's ability to comply with this loan provision (the "Franchise Expiration Default').
+To address this, the Company entered into an agreement with its existing lenders in 2020 (the "Omnibus Security and Intercreditor Agreement") to provide for the creation of a mortgage and security interest over certain assets of the Company, the opening and maintenance of Debt Service Reserve Account, pre-payment of the \$\frac{1}{2}\$4.0 billion of its loans, and an amendment of existing loan agreements.
 The lenders agree that, upon satisfaction of the necessary conditions under the Omnibus Security and Intercreditor Agreement (the "Standstill Effective Date") and during the effectivity period of the standstill as specified in the Omnibus Security and Intercreditor Agreement, it shall not declare an event of default to the extent that it relates to the Franchise Expiration Default.

 As of December 31, 2020, certain conditions under the Omnibus Security and Intercreditor Agreement were not satisfied.
 This resulted in the classification of the Parent Company's loans to current liabilities as of December 31, 2020 as provided for under PAS 1, Presentation of Financial Statements.
 The creditor banks executed the waiver for the financial ratio on May 14, 2021 and May 21, 2021.
 Moreover, on May 31, 2021, all the conditions specified under the Omnibus Security and Intercreditor Agreement were satisfied and accordingly, the Standstill Effective Date Notice was executed by all parties.
-These are considered as non-adjusting subsequent events for the consolidated financial statements as of December 31, 2020.
+These are considered as non-adjusting subsequent events for the interim condensed consolidated financial statements as of December 31, 2020.

-As of December 31, 2021, the Company received waivers from its creditor banks waiving the compliance with the relevant financial ratios for each of the quarters for the year ended December 31, 2021 and extends to each of the quarters in the year ending December 31, 2022.
-As a result of the receipt of these waivers as of December 31, 2021, the portion of the loans payable of the Company which are payable in 2023 onwards were reclassified to non-current liabilities.
+As of December 31, 2021, the Parent Company received waivers from its creditor banks waiving the compliance with the relevant financial ratios for each of the quarters for the year ended December 31, 2021 and extends to each of the quarters in the year ending December 31, 2022.
+As a result of the receipt of these waivers as of December 31, 2021, the portion of the loans payable of the Parent Company which are payable in 2023 onwards were classified as non-current liabilities.

-As of April 28, 2022, as a result of the execution of the Standstill Effective Date Notice and the receipt of waivers for the quarterly period starting from July 1, 2021 until December 31,2022, the principal payment schedule remains as stipulated in the original loan agreements (i.e. the earliest maturity date is on 2025).
+As of March 31, 2022, as a result of the execution of the Standstill Effective Date Notice and the receipt of waivers for the quarterly period starting from July 1, 2021 until December 31,2022, the principal payment schedule remains as stipulated in the original loan agreements (i.e. the earliest maturity date is on 2025).
 Management believes that it will be able to satisfy the requirements of the creditor banks to retain the existing payment schedules, under the relevant loan agreements.

-The Omnibus Security and Intercreditor Agreement amended certain provisions of the loan agreements, which include, among others, the provision of collateral for the Company's loans and changes in the affirmative and negative covenants in relation to sale of assets.
+The Omnibus Security and Intercreditor Agreement amended certain provisions of the loan agreements, which include, among others, the provision of collateral for the Parent Company's loans and changes in the affirmative and negative covenants in relation to sale of assets.
 The disclosure on the assets pledged as collateral are in Note 10.
-It also required maintaining debt reserve service account for debt repayment amounting to ₱620.4 million and ₱695.5 million as of December 31, 2021 and 2020, respectively (see Note 7).
+It also required maintaining debt reserve service account for debt repayment amounting to ₱483 million and ₱620.4 million as of March 31, 2022 and December 31, 2021, respectively (see Note 15).

-Unamortized debt issue cost, presented as a deduction from the Company's loan, amounted to ₱45 million and ₱82 million as of December 31, 2021 and 2020, respectively.
+Unamortized debt issue cost, presented as a deduction from the Company's outstanding loan, amounted to \$\frac{1}{2}40\$ million and \$\frac{1}{2}45\$ million as at March 31, 2022 and December 31, 2021, respectively.